jackklika/pyprun/README.md

 without thinking about calling the api or parsing csv files -- this will do that for you.

+**This project is extremely alpha.** At this point, only copy-paste code from this repo.
+Soon, we can add tests and make proper pypi releases.

 ### Example usage

 Getting prices